--[Just for context, sSuch mods could be drafted by (but not limited to) CDSP (include this as a Direct Function) or PAFA (include as per PAFD Scope of PAFAa Document 4 service).
-(This will make industry change more agile ... for example UNC721 & 722 could have been raised by PAC and drafted by Xoserve or PAFA immediately following the 24th March PAC meeting when the prospect of overstated allocation was first raised).]
+Such mods could be drafted by (but not limited to) CDSP (include this as a Direct Function) or PAFA (include as per PAFD Scope of PAFA).
+(This will make industry change more agile ... for example UNC721 & 722 could have been raised by PAC and drafted by Xoserve or PAFA immediately following the 24th March PAC meeting when the prospect of overstated allocation was first raised).
 This also codifies a practice that has developed over the last couple of years in which certain modifications have been developed with contributions from, or raised on behalf of, PAC such as UNC0664 and UNC0674.